Marie Dressler: Stage career

 She formed her own theatre troupe in 1900, which performed George V. Hobart's Miss Prinnt in cities of the northeastern U.S. The production was a failure, and Dressler was forced to declare bankruptcy.
+In 1901 she starred as Anna of Austria, Queen of Spain in the Broadway musical comedy The King's Carnival.

-In 1904, she signed a three-year, $50,000 contract with the Weber and Fields Music Hall management, performing lead roles in Higgeldy Piggeldy and Twiddle Twaddle.
+In 1904, she signed a three-year, $50,000 contract with the Weber and Fields Music Hall management, performing lead roles in Higgledy-Piggledy and Twiddle Twaddle.
 After her contract expired she performed vaudeville in New York, Boston, and other cities.
 Dressler was known for her full-figured body, and buxom contemporaries included her friends Lillian Russell, Fay Templeton, May Irwin and Trixie Friganza.
 Dressler herself was 5 ft 7 in tall and weighed 200 lbs.

 In 1907, she met James Henry "Jim" Dalton.
 The two moved to London, where Dressler performed at the Palace Theatre of Varieties for $1500 per week.
 After that, she planned to mount a show herself in the West End.
 In 1909, with members of the Weber organization, she staged a modified production of Higgeldy Piggeldy at the Aldwych Theatre, renaming the production Philopoena after her own role.
 It was a failure, closing after one week.
 She lost $40,000 on the production, a debt she eventually repaid in 1930.
 She and Dalton returned to New York.
 Dressler declared bankruptcy for a second time.

 She returned to the Broadway stage in a show called The Boy and the Girl, but it lasted only a few weeks.
 She moved on to perform vaudeville at Young's Pier in Atlantic City for the summer.
 In addition to her stage work, Dressler recorded for Edison Records in 1909 and 1910.
 In the fall of 1909, she entered rehearsals for a new play, Tillie's Nightmare.
 The play toured in Albany, Chicago, Kansas City, and Philadelphia, and was a flop.
 Dressler helped to revise the show, without the authors' permission, and in order to keep the changes she had to threaten to quit before the play opened on Broadway.
 Her revisions helped make it a big success there.
 Biographer Betty Lee considers the play the high point of her stage career.